Zigbee Relay: Smart Wireless Control for Energy, HVAC and Lighting Systems

 Why Use a Relay Instead of a Standard Switch?

-Aspect Standard Switch Zigbee Relay Switch
+Aspect Standard Switch Zigbee Relay

 Load Capacity Limited to lighting loads Handles motors, pumps, HVAC (up to 63A)